magento/magento2-functional-testing-framework/docs/commands/mftf.md

 ### `upgrade:tests`

-When path argument is specified, this command will apply all the MFTF major version upgrade scripts to test components in the given path (`test.xml`, `data.xml`, etc);
+When the path argument is specified, this command applies all the major version MFTF upgrade scripts to the test components in the given path (test.xml, data.xml, etc).
-otherwise it will apply all the MFTF major version upgrade scripts to all installed test components.
+Otherwise, it will apply all the major version MFTF upgrade scripts to all installed test components.

 #### Usage